ntno/mkdocs-terminal/documentation/docs/configuration/features.md

 # Page Features

-To hide certain [Terminal for MkDocs components] on a per-page basis, add a [YAML Style Meta-Data]{target="_blank"} section to the very top of your Markdown page.
+To hide certain [Terminal for MkDocs components] on a per-page basis, add a [YAML Style Meta-Data] section to the very top of your Markdown page.
 Inside this metadata section, add the attribute `hide` which is a list of page-specific feature names.

 Pay special attention to the indentation.
 There should be two spaces before the `-` marking the start of a component name: